stolksdorf/truce/rules.md

   - We suggest between 8 and 15.
   - If you are playing by Correspondence we suggest doing 1-2 rounds per day, providing enough time in_between rounds for discussion and plotting.
 2. Give each player 3 coins.
 This is their **Supply**.
 3. Give each player a method of writing down their action.
-If playing remotely, decide on a medium.
+If playing remotely, decide on a medium ( Text messaging works well).

 ## How to Play
 1. At the start of each round, add 1 coin to **The Stash**.
 2. Each player, at the same time, secretly decides which action to take and it's target (if applicable).
-3. Once all actions have been decided, or the round's deadline has been reached, all action are revealed at the same time and resolved (see below).
+3. Once all actions have been decided, or the round's deadline has been reached, all action are revealed at the same time.
+4. Resolve the selected actions (see below).
-4. Move all coins from each player's Spoils to their Supply.
+5. Move all coins from each player's Spoils to their Supply.
 Update the public ledger if you are using one.
-5. If it is not the final round, begin a new round.
+6. If it is not the final round, begin a new round.

 ### Actions